tylercamp/palcalc/PalCalc.Solver/README.md

 Palworld combines and deduplicates both parents' passives before rolling inheritance, so a 2/2 split is no better than a 1/3 or 0/4 split.

+**What gets tracked:**

+1. The list of actual passives, for inheritance probabilities.
+2. The list of effective passives, for comparing similar Pals.

 #### IVs

 An IV is relevant when it can satisfy a threshold in the current request.